TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Plus v1.0.0/README.md

 3. Replace `'TOKEN'` with your actual Discord bot token, making sure it is enclosed in quotes ('').

+2. To store your API key, you need to send a Direct Message (DM) to the bot on Discord.
+Type the command `!save_key` followed by your API key.
+For instance:

+    ```
+    !save_key abcdef123456
+    ```

+   Make sure to replace `abcdef123456` with your actual OpenAI API key.
+Note: the `!save_key` command should only be used in a DM with the bot to ensure the privacy of your API key.

+To interact with the bot, use the `!ask` command followed by your query.
+This can be done in any channel where the bot is present.
+Here's an example:

+    ```
+    !ask What is the meaning of life?
+    ```

-Now, your GPT-Oracle Plus Bot is ready to go!
-Start your bot, use the `!save_key` command in a Direct Message to store your OpenAI API key, and then employ the `!ask` command in any channel to interact with the bot.
-Remember to save your changes and restart your bot for the updates to take effect.
+After making any changes, remember to save and restart your bot for the updates to take effect.

 ## 👨‍💻 Author